-I am pleased to present the USDA Microbiological Data Program 2006 Data Summary.
-In 2006, MDP tested six commodities (cantaloupe, leaf and romaine lettuce, tomatoes, green onions, and alfalfa sprouts).
-Leaf and romaine lettuce were combined as a single commodity with each variety being sampled at half the regular sampling rates.
-Alfalfa sprouts replaced cilantro and parsley.
+I am pleased to present the USDA Microbiological Data Program 2007 Data Summary.
+In 2007, MDP tested five commodities (alfalfa sprouts, cantaloupe, bagged lettuce, green onions, and tomatoes).
+Bagged lettuce replaced leaf and romaine lettuces.

 MDP is a partnership with cooperating State agencies that are responsible for sample collection and analyses.
-In 2006, eleven States participated in the program: California, Colorado, Florida, Maryland, Michigan, Minnesota, New York, Ohio, Texas, Washington, and Wisconsin.
+In 2007, eleven States participated in the program: California, Colorado, Florida, Maryland, Michigan, Minnesota, New York, Ohio, Texas, Washington, and Wisconsin.
 Because together these States represent all regions of the country and more than half the Nation's population, MDP data can be used to develop inferences about the national food supply.

-This summary is intended to provide the reader with an overview of data collected in 2006 and summarizes program refinements made during that year.
+This summary is intended to provide the reader with an overview of data collected in 2007 and summarizes program refinements made during that year.
 MDP data are important in developing baseline levels of targeted pathogens in the domestic food supply.
 As a continuous data-gathering program, MDP data can be used to identify microbial trends and to develop risk models.

-If you have comments or suggestions on how this summary can be improved, please send electronic-mail to amsmpo.data@usda.gov or visit our Web site at http://www.ams.usda.gov/science/MPO/MDP.htm.
+If you have comments or suggestions on how this summary can be improved, please send electronic-mail to amsmpo.data@usda.gov or visit our Web site at www.ams.usda.gov/mdp.